Forget Sanctions, Reining in North Korea will Need a Whole New Approach

 The November resolution attempted to address some of the obvious loopholes in previous sanctions.
 Most notable was an attempt to cut North Korea’s coal exports by about half.
 This was an approach the international community tried with Iran, with the same aim of curbing its nuclear ambitions.

-Despite its lack of popularity in US domestic politics, the Iran deal is seen as a success case in diplomatic circles.
+Despite its lack of popularity in US domestic politics, the Iran deal is seen as a successful case in diplomatic circles.
 At the very least, the international community was able to buy time before Iran became fully nuclear-armed.

 North Korea’s situation is quite different.
 In the 20-plus years since the state’s nuclear ambitions became clear, very little progress has been made.
 North Korea is no longer attempting to create nuclear weapons – it has them.